Bruce Ratner: Board memberships

-Ratner serves on a number of boards including the Weill Cornell Medical College, Memorial Sloan-Kettering Cancer Center, Cold Spring Harbor Laboratory, Lang Lang International Music Foundation, and the Museum of Jewish Heritage as chairman of its trustees board.
-He was chairman of the board and now chairman emeritus of the Brooklyn Academy of Music's board of trustees.
+Ratner serves on a number of boards of directors, including the Weill Cornell Medical College, Memorial Sloan-Kettering Cancer Center, Cold Spring Harbor Laboratory, and the Lang Lang International Music Foundation.
+He is also chairman of the board of trustees for the Museum of Jewish Heritage.

+Ratner also used to serve as the Brooklyn Academy of Music's chair of the board of trustees, but now he has the designation of chairman emeritus.

 Center For Early Detection of Cancer

 In 2016, Ratner established the Center for Early Detection of Cancer in memory of his brother, Michael Ratner.

 Honorary degrees

 Ratner holds honorary degrees from Brooklyn College, Medgar Evers College, Pratt Institute, and Long Island University.

 Personal life

 Ratner has two daughters: Elizabeth ("Lizzy") Ratner, a senior editor at The Nation magazine, and Rebecca ("Rebbie") Ratner, a filmmaker.
 Following his first marriage, he was married to plastic surgeon Pamela Lipkin from 2008 to 2017.
 As of 2020, he is married to Linda E. Johnson, President and CEO of the Brooklyn Public Library.